 Christmas in July isn’t a new concept.
-But the emergence of Amazon Prime Day, a one-day shopping holiday that offers deep discounts and deals to Prime members, has since taken that concept to a new level.
+But the emergence of Amazon Prime Day, a two-day shopping extravaganza that offers deep discounts and deals to Prime members, has since taken that concept to a new level.

-With more than 100 million Prime members and an even greater non-member audience, selling on Amazon can certainly help brands expand their reach and gain access to new customers.
+With more than 150 million Prime members and an even greater non-member audience, selling on Amazon can certainly help brands expand their reach and gain access to new customers.

 Forward-thinking brands realize they can’t pin their hopes for sustainable growth on Prime Day or Amazon itself.
 Channels run by third-parties can change their rules and algorithms without any notice, leaving brands with little control over how or even if their products are displayed to potential customers.